abishekbhatta/Aqua-Check/README.md

 First, I was working solo, so I had to manage all the tasks on my own.
 Second, there were numerous machine learning algorithms to choose from, so I had to spend hours testing each to figure out the most efficient algorithm before actually implementing it.
 Third, I had no experience with Streamlit, so I had to go through its documentation on implementing different APIs and fixing errors as they appeared.

-# Accomplishments that I'm proud of

-As a solo participant using a totally new framework, I was able to build a fully functional machine learning app that addressed a serious environmental concern in my first ever hackathon.

 # What I learned?

 Throughout the project, I learned to deploy a machine learning model into a web app using Streamlit.
 I also gained valuable experience in optimizing the machine learning model using Z-score normalization and oversampling techniques.